 A reporter once asked Phyllis Munday if she’d ever been really frightened during all her years of climbing mountains.

 Because May is Asian Heritage Month it seems fitting to run a story about Joy Kogawa.
-The following is an excerpt from Sensational Vancouver.
+The following is an excerpt from the Legendary Women chapter in Sensational Vancouver.

 Joy Kogawa’s childhood house is a modest wood-framed bungalow in South Vancouver.
 There’s really nothing architecturally significant about it except that it’s one of the few original houses that remain in the neighbourhood.